 Mortgage Bonds: Defined And Explained

-The sale of your mortgage typically takes place almost immediately after your home’s closing.
-When sold, mortgages are bundled, and shares of these bundles are sold to investors in the secondary mortgage market.
+The sale of your mortgage takes place immediately after your home’s closing.
+When sold, mortgages are bundled to create a mortgage bond, and shares of these bundles are sold to investors in the secondary mortgage market.

 Mortgage bonds are generally considered a safe investment because they’re secured by real property.
 In other words, if a homeowner defaults on the loan or is unable to make payments, the property can be sold to recover the debt.
 The ability to sell property in exchange for cash makes mortgage bonds a low-risk investment.